hymjay0/gemini-cli/ENTERPRISE_ADAPTATION.md

 ## Security Considerations

-1. **API Key Security**: Ensure your API keys are stored securely
+1. **Access Token Security**: Ensure your access tokens are stored securely (if using GOOGLE_ACCESS_TOKEN)
+2. **SSO Credentials Security**: Ensure your SSO credentials are stored securely (if using SSO authentication)
-2. **Network Security**: All requests go through your enterprise proxy
+3. **Network Security**: All requests go through your enterprise proxy
-3. **No External Connections**: Disable telemetry to prevent external data transmission
+4. **No External Connections**: Disable telemetry to prevent external data transmission
-4. **Audit Logging**: Your enterprise proxy can log all API requests
+5. **Audit Logging**: Your enterprise proxy can log all API requests
-5. **Model Access**: Ensure your enterprise proxy has access to the configured models
+6. **Model Access**: Ensure your enterprise proxy has access to the configured models
-6. **Endpoint Security**: Only enable endpoints that your enterprise environment supports
+7. **Endpoint Security**: Only enable endpoints that your enterprise environment supports
-7. **CA Bundle Security**: Use enterprise CA certificates for secure HTTPS connections
+8. **CA Bundle Security**: Use enterprise CA certificates for secure HTTPS connections

 ## Troubleshooting